Meraj-Al/CSE-1102/README.md

 **Mostafiz Ahammed**
 Lecturer
-Department of Computer Science and Engineering Chandpur Science and Technology University
+Department of Computer Science and Engineering at Chandpur Science and Technology University

 ---